shirshak55/mighty_text/readme.md

 Turn your might text to json api so you can use in other part of api.

+_Currently Heavy in development.
+We will follow semver after 1.0.0 release_

 ## What is mighty text?

 > According to official website "Text From Any Device.
 Send & receive SMS and MMS from your computer or tablet, using your current Android phone number.Messages stay in sync with your phone's SMS inbox"